 Day 9: Bodega Colomé, Cafayate.
 Nestled deep in vine-clad hills, drive to Bodega Colomé for a tasting and lunch with their aromatic and flavourful wines.
 Owner Donald Hess has combined his love of wine and art by building a James Turrell museum on-site, a fascinating playground of light and space.
 The drive to Cafayate (c.
 3 hours) reveals yet more astonishing geological features.
-Light dinner with El Esteco wines, whose bodega belongs to our hotel.
 First of two nights in Cafayate.

 Day 10: Quilmes, Cafayate.
 Morning excursion to the pre-Inca remains at Quilmes.
 Inhabited from the 9th century AD, its 3000 inhabitants resisted evangelisation and enslavement resulting in bitter punishment.
-Taste some of Cafayate's best wines with lunch in the vineyards of El Porvenir and dinner at Finca las Nubes, the vineyards of José Luís Mounier.
+Taste some of Cafayate's best wines, including lunch in the vineyards of El Porvenir and dinner at José Louis Mounier's Finca las Nubes.

 Day 11: Cafayate to Buenos Aires.
 Another breathtaking drive through the reds, ochres and pinks of the Cafayate gorge (c.
 4 hours 30 minutes).
-Return to Salta for a flight to Buenos Aires (2 hours, Norwegian Airlines) and a final dinner in the capital.
+Return to Salta for a flight to Buenos Aires (2 hours) and a final dinner in the capital.